football player Thiago alcantara snapshot_rating

 Custom prediction (custom payload)

-With only a few key metrics (minutes, goals/xG, assists, etc.), Athlemetrics Predictor can still output ratings and role profiles.
+With only a few key metrics (minutes, goals/xG, assists, etc.), Athlemetrics Predictor can still output ratings and role profiles for incomplete inputs.

 • Output: rating pack (Overall + sub-dimensions), role group suggestion, and role cluster prediction.